 As stated above, the construction schedule is a living construction management document.
 Our free construction schedule template updates itself in real time and can be easily shared with the full project team, stakeholders, project owners and contractors alike.
 They might not have clearance to edit the project schedule, which is usually the sole domain of the project manager, but they need to know what is done and when.
 So, everyone is using the construction schedule template in varying capacities depending on the role and responsibility in the project.

 How to Use ProjectManager’s Free Construction Schedule Template

 Construction project management templates are valued for their ease of use and for getting a lot of the busy work out of the way so you can drive down to the specifics of your construction project.
 ProjectManager’s free construction schedule template makes it easy to organize your tasks, resources and costs all in one place.

 The best part of this free construction schedule template is that you can visualize and edit your construction schedule using our Gantt chart, kanban board, task list or project calendar views.

 Using the Template with the Gantt View

 The template is laid out in a Gantt chart, which is the workhorse of project management scheduling.
-This Gantt chart template is then broken down on the left side by construction management phases, each with its own row, such as contract, design, procurement, construction, post construction and project closing phase, as shown in image below.
+This Gantt chart template is then broken down on the left side by construction management phases, each with its own row, such as contract, design, procurement, construction, post-construction and project closing phase, as shown in the video below.

 Using the Template in the Kanban View and Others